reidjs/onionup/README.md

 #### Frontend

-OnionUp's frontend was developed using Vue with Vuetify to create a Single Page Application (SPA) that provides a seamless, responsive, and beautiful UX.
+OnionUp's frontend was developed using Vue with VueX to create a Single Page Application (SPA) that provides a seamless, responsive, and beautiful UX.

 | Add Sites | Ping Sites |
 | ---------- | --------- |
 | ![Add Sites](https://media.giphy.com/media/xT0xeJQt00hGlLOpoc/giphy.gif) | ![Ping Sites](https://media.giphy.com/media/xT0xei2Vk2njAvdBle/giphy.gif) |

 Frontend routing of our SPA was accomplished using the Vue Router.
+We also implimented Vue Routers meta tag's and NavigationGaurds to navigate unsigned users to the login page.
 These are OnionUp's frontend routes:

 - `/` Index
-- `/sites/:id` Site show page
+- `/sites/:id` Site show page (protected)
 - `/login` Login form
 - `/signup` Signup form

 To ensure data consistency, we utilized flux architecture by integrating Vue with Vuex.
 This simplified our state to this simple object
 ```